 And it was bound to happen: Pictures of the next Fisker range-extended electric car have leaked onto the internet, ahead of its tightly-guarded unveiling on Tuesday night.

-, the images also reveal the new Fisker's name: 'Atlantic', inscribed on the rear license plate.
+Revealed by CAR, the images also reveal the new Fisker's name: 'Atlantic', inscribed on the rear license plate.

 Outwardly the Atlantic doesn't look dissimilar to the larger Karma, with the same aggressive front end and scalloped sides, but the new car comes to a more abrupt end, and looks narrower.